FishCenSV2/fishCenSV2/README.md

   //Run the model detection on the cv::Mat detector.predict(input);

-  //Post-process the model's detections to get a vector of bounding boxes
-  //The "2" is a multiplicative scaling factor since our model only takes in
-  //320x320 images while the live feed is 640x640.
-Essentially we scale the
+  /*Post-process the model's detections to get a vector of bounding boxes The "1" is a multiplicative scaling factor since our model could have taken in 320x320, 480x480, etc. images while the live feed is 640x640.
+Essentially we scale the bounding boxes to the proper dimensions.
+  */
-  //bounding boxes to the proper dimensions. objects = detector.postprocess(2);
+  objects = detector.postprocess(1);

   //Add padding to the original frame that the user will see.
   //We use this instead of the pre-processed one due to some changes made by the function.